Recovery From Addiction Services Zimbabwe

 At GHOL in everything we do, we believe in challenging the status quo of what the world of recovery has to offer.
 Our methods of achieving recovery from addiction are simple, powerful and life changing.
 We believe in ourselves and the work we do with addicts, as our very own lives depend on serving others every day.

-Need help with your drinking or drugging problem?
+Need help with your addiction problem?
 We believe that the only qualification that can help an addict recover is one addict who has recovered helping another addict who is in trouble.

 Addiction/Alcoholism is one of the most misunderstood primary disorders in the world and addiction in Zimbabwe is gathering momentum to alarming proportions.

-For an understanding and empathetic experience please contact:
+For an understanding and empathetic experience please contact us:

 Paul – Phone +263 772594709 or email firstname.lastname@example.org